microsoft/pxt-arcade/docs/courses/csintro1/orientation/birthday-algorithm.md

 # Birthday Algorithm
 This activity requires pencil and paper (no need for a computer).
 In this lesson students follow a series of steps to complete a math trick.

-Students are introduced to:
+Students will be introduced to:
 * Algorithms
 * Program flow
 * Debugging